mcb Registration

 Bob

-He has provided coaching and training to clients including:
+He has provided coaching, training and/or presentations to clients including:

-Formerly Director of the Research Business Development Office of the University Health Network and, previous to that, an Economic Development and International Officer for the City of Toronto, Bob has direct cross-cultural business experience as well as a background in research commercialization, economic development and social policy.
-He also served as a project officer in the federal government for the then Ministry of Employment and Immigration.
-He is a former member of the Board of the Toronto Public Library and the Canada-Japan Society of Toronto and a former President of the Toronto Biotechnology Initiative.
+Formerly Director of the Research Business Development Office of University Health Network (Canada’s largest research hospital), previous to that he served as an Economic Development and International Officer at the City of Toronto.
+Bob has direct cross-cultural business experience as well as a background in research commercialization, economic development and social policy.
+He has served on the Advisory Council of Diaspora Dialogues, the Board of the Toronto Public Library and the Canada-Japan Society of Toronto and is a former President of the Toronto Biotechnology Initiative.

 mike